infoyouth/infoyouth.github.io/_posts/2024-11-29-overview-of-java.md

 ## <span style="color:#2980b9">Download & Installation ⬇️</span>

-1. Download the Eclipse IDE for Java Developers from the official website ([eclipse.org](eclipse.org)).
+1. Download the Eclipse IDE for Java Developers from the official website.
    Choose the Windows 64-bit installer.
 2. Run the installer.
 Choose a directory (e.g., `C:\eclipse`), and extract the contents.